King Condoles Russia President Over Moscow Terrorist Attack

-Amman, Mar.
-23 (Petra) His Majesty King Abdullah II has expressed condolences to Russian President Vladimir Putin over the victims of the terrorist attack that targeted the Crocus City Hall in Moscow on Friday.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah has expressed condolences to Russian President Vladimir Putin over the victims of the terrorist attack that targeted the Crocus City Hall in Moscow on Friday.

-In a cable sent to President Putin, His Majesty condemned the cowardly terrorist attack, expressing Jordan's solidarity with Russia in countering terrorism.
+In a cable sent to President Putin, His Majesty condemned the cowardly terrorist attack, expressing Jordan's solidarity with Russia in countering terrorism, according to a Royal Court statement.

 The King expressed condolences to the bereaved families and wished the injured a speedy recovery.